Our Story

 Weekly calls for volunteers and job opportunities were sent to the entire volunteer network.

-We established the first-of-its-kind mental health database for evacuees, organized by geographic area—based on where the resided before and reside after October 7th, 2023.
+We established the first-of-its-kind mental health database for evacuees, organized by geographic area—based on place of residence before and after October 7, 2023.

 המיזם נוצר מתוך מחויבות זמנית אך נחושה – לפעול לטובת תושבי.ות המדינה ופעל במתכונת זו עד אפריל 2024.